 Traditional assessments might include multiple choice, true/false, and matching.
 Alternative assessments take the form of short answer questions, essays, electronic or paper-based portfolios, journal writing, oral presentations, demonstrations, creation of a product, student self-assessment and reflections, and performance tasks that are assessed by predetermined criteria noted within rubrics.
-[Note: You will find more about performance tasks in CT4ME's section on curriculum mapping.]
 Self and peer assessments can be both formative and summative in nature, and help students to take responsibility for and to become critical of their own work.

 Quality Performance Assessments are multi-step assignments with clear criteria, expectations and processes that measure how well a student transfers knowledge and applies complex skills to create or refine an original product. (p.1)

-Conrad and Donaldson (2004) characterized an authentic activity as one that "simulates an actual situation" and "draws on the previous experiences of the learners" (p.
+In Engaging the Online Learner: Activities and Resources for Creative Instruction, Conrad and Donaldson (2004, 2011) characterized an authentic activity as one that "simulates an actual situation" and "draws on the previous experiences of the learners" (Conrad & Donaldson, 2004, p.
 85).
 They posed six questions to guide educators who design such activities: